 Enrolment for undergraduate and postgraduate degree courses validated by the University of Wales ceased in 2010 due to the University of Wales no longer offering validation services.
 However, the establishment of a strong missional partnership with The Church of Pentecost in 2012 allows BCC to revamp, upgrade and modernise its buildings and facilities to recreate the Christian environment that it has been noted for over many years.
-BCC is seeking new validation and hopes to offer accredited undergraduate and postgraduate courses again in the near future.
+BCC offers undergraduate and postgraduate courses validated by Birmingham Newman University.

 BCC was and remains an independent, interdenominational evangelical training college that aims to help students from all backgrounds respond effectively to the call of God in a Christian environment that students since the beginning in 1953 have noted as one of the main benefits of College life.
 It also offers ministerial training for pastors and lay leaders of The Church of Pentecost across the whole of Europe.

 To create a multi-ethnic, inter-cultural and inter-denominational Christian environment where men and women of all hues are challenged intellectually and inspired spiritually to learn, worship and serve together to impact their generations with the power of the love of Jesus Christ.

 BCC is Christ centred, bible based, spirit led and mission focused.

 We provide individually tailored programmes of Christian training and education that help our students to learn to trust and obey Jesus Christ so that His will is done more fully in thought, word and deed.